 What is turnout propensity?

-Turnout propensity is a ranking signal campaigns use to estimate how likely a voter is to participate.
+High-propensity voters are voters a campaign expects to be more likely to participate, usually because their voting history and registration signals show reliable turnout.
+Turnout propensity is the ranking signal campaigns use to estimate that likelihood.
 It helps teams prioritize outreach, but it is not the same thing as candidate support.

 What turnout propensity is for